Shabnamfazly/Week-4-Code-Quiz/README.md

 ## Usage

 The application is simple to use with just a press of the button "Begin Quiz" the user will be taken to the multiple choice questions which they can answer and then the user will be given the option to save their score as well as viewing their highscores.

+Below I've included the deployed link as well as screenshots of the application: